Note: These FAQ’s are relevant for face to face sessions. For info about teletherapy, please contact dr deb by email.

 Can I email or text with you?

 I left a message, but haven’t heard back from you.
 What is wrong?
 What should I do?
+I am no longer receiving voicemail messages.
+Email me using the link here.

 I’d like to make an appointment for my child or my husband or my mother.
 How should I proceed?

-If the person in question is over the age of 18, they need to call to schedule their own appointment.
+If the person in question is over the age of 18, they need to email to schedule their own appointment.
 You are welcome to offer to accompany them, share the website to help answer their questions, or sit and hold their hand while they call.

 Do you treat children?